Bogdanisar/Nondeterministic-Stack-Transducer/README.md

     main.exe

-### Concrete StackTransducer examples
+The description used to create the transducer is the one in **transducer.in**.

+The input and verbose options used to call `runInput` are read from **data.in**.

 The transducer.in and data.in files have an example of translating any a^n . b^n word to c^(2n) .
-Just change data.in and run main.exe.
+Just change the input in data.in and run main.exe.

 The results can be found in **results.txt**

+### Concrete StackTransducer examples
 More transducer.in and data.in examples can be found in the **moreExamples.txt** file.